JaydenRA/JaydenRA/README.md

 Hi, I'm Jayden: An 18 year old Degree Apprentice and aspiring computer scientist.
 Thanks for taking the time to check out my page!

-- :notebook: I’m currently studying A-Level Computer Science, Maths and Further Maths + EPQ
-- 📫 You can contact me through any of the platforms linked on my profile.
+📫 You can contact me through any of the platforms linked on my profile.